Active attacker preparedness

 An active attacker situation can occur without warning, and each one is different.
-While these incidents are rare, it's still important to be prepared.
-Three simple actions can be your greatest tool to surviving an attack:
+While these incidents are rare, it is still important to be prepared.
+Three simple actions can be your greatest tool to surviving an attack: Run!
+Hide!
+Fight!

 Sometimes, escaping the scene isn't possible.
 When that's the case, find as safe a setting as you can and take cover in an area outside of the attacker's view.
 Lock or secure doors.
 Turn off the lights and silence your phone.
 Remain calm and keep quiet until law enforcement arrives.

-When you can't run or hide, you're left with one option — fight.
-Find anything around you heavy enough to use as a weapon, such as a phone, lamp, fire extinguisher, a chair or scissors.
+When you can't run or hide, you're left with one option: Fight.
+Find anything around you heavy enough to use as a weapon, such as a phone, lamp, fire extinguisher, chair or scissors.
 Use surprise to your advantage.
 Yell, scream and try to incapacitate the attacker.
-Remember, if you have to fight, it's only until police arrive and take over.
+Remember: If you have to fight, it's only until police arrive and take over.